13 Best Natural DHT Blockers for Men with Hair Loss

 1: Green Tea

-Did you know that green tea extract can actually block DHT and treat the source of male-pattern baldness?
+Did you know that green tea extract can block DHT and treat the source of male-pattern baldness?

 Green tea is a source of epigallocatechin (EGCG) (20).
 These are catechins, a type of plant phenol with a variety of beneficial properties.
 One such property is the inhibition of 5-alpha-reductase (21).